hyperledger-labs/harmonia/docs/r3/remote_finality_guarantors.md

 * A hold state on a network requires proof of action on another to be released
 * Proof of action must include evidence that the action was fully finalised on the remote network
-* The only feasible source of information about finality is an online query made against an active node (or quorum of active nodes) on the remote network
+* The only feasible source of information about finality is an _observation_: an online query made against an active node (or quorum of active nodes) on the remote network

 For the reasons discussed [previously](vicarious_trust.md), we cannot rely on observations made by either the sending or receiving party on the local network, since the receiver has an incentive to fabricate false positive observations, and should still be able to obtain and use a proof of action in the event that the sender becomes unavailable or uncooperative.